bhaskar24/personality-text-summary-python/README.md

 ```

 ## Usage
+Clone my repository into whatever directory you would like.
+Then, create a new Python script.
-See the following Python code for how you can use the `getSummary()` method.
+See the following Python code for how you can use the `getSummary()` method in your script.
 ```sh
 from watson_developer_cloud import PersonalityInsightsV2 as PersonalityInsights
 import personalitysummary